zevv/nim-memory/nim-memory.md

 === Stacks

 A stack is a region of memory where data is always added and removed from one end.
 This is called "last-in-first-out" (LIFO).

+==== Stack theory

-Compare this with a stack of plates in a restaurant: new plates are taken out of the dishwasher and added on top; when plates are needed, they are also taken from the top.
+A good analogy for a stack is a stack of plates in a restaurant kitchen: new plates are taken out of the dishwasher and added on top; when plates are needed, they are also taken from the top.
 Plates are never inserted halfway or on the bottom, and plates are never taken from the middle or bottom of the stack.

 For historical reasons, computer stacks usually work top down: new data is added to and removed from the bottom of the stack, but this does not change the